-One of the fastest-growing types of sports betting is NBA basketball.
-It has become available recently to many more players as more states legalize online gambling and more providers offer NBA betting odds.
+One of the fastest-growing categories of sports betting is NBA basketball.
+It has become available recently to many more players, as more and more states legalize online gambling, and more providers offer NBA betting odds.

-For those not familiar with betting on the NBA or sports betting in general, this guide is an excellent resource for beginning and experienced bettors.
+For those not familiar with betting on the NBA, or with sports betting in general, this guide is an excellent resource for beginners and experienced bettors.

 How Do NBA Odds Work?

-When looking at NBA odds on any online sportsbook, they are represented as a number that is either positive (+) or negative (-).
-The minus sign in front of the odds means that the team is the favorite to win the game, while a minus sign represents the team that is the underdog or the team that is more likely to lose the matchup.
+NBA odds on any online sportsbook are represented as a number that is positive (+) or negative (-).
+The minus sign in front of the odds belongs to the team that is the favorite to win the game.
+The plus sign represents the team that is the underdog, in other words the team more likely to lose the matchup.

-The odds also indicate how much a winning bet will pay.
-A minus before the odds show how much needs to be wagered to win $100, while a plus sign indicates a bet on the underdog with the number indicating the amount won for every $100 wagered.
+The odds also indicate how much a winning bet pays.
+A minus before the odds show how much needs to be wagered in order to win $100, while a plus sign tells you the bet is on the underdog, with the number indicating the amount won for every $100 wagered.

 Types of Betting

 The most popular bet in NBA wagering is the spread.
-With this type of wager, the team with the negative number is the favorite.
-For example, if New York is -10 against the Rockets, who are +10, a bet on the Knicks means they must win the game by 11 points or more to win the bet.
-A bet on the Rockets means they would have to either win the game outright or lose by less than 10 points to win.
+In this type of wager, the team with the negative number is the favorite.
+For example, if New York is -10 against the Rockets, who are +10, betting on the Knicks means they must win the game by 11 points or more so you win the bet.
+A bet on the Rockets means they would have to either win the game outright or lose by less than 10 points for you to win.

-When betting on the total, or over/under, say the Knicks and Rockets’ total is 205.
-To win taking the over, the total points scored by both teams must be at least 206 points.
-For the under bet, the total points scored must be less than 205 to be a winner.
+To understand the bet on the total, or over/under, let’s say the Knicks and Rockets’ total is 205.
+If one takes the Over, the total points scored by both teams must be at least 206 points or over.
+For the Under bet, the total points scored must be less than 205 for you to win.